Things to do in Morro Bay this Fall: Butterfly Migrations, Festivals, Breezy Hikes, and More

 Celebrate Halloween in Morro Bay

-Come Trick-or-Treat with other families on October 31, from 3 PM to 5:30 PM.
-There will be a fun street party that was offer music, a bounce castle, haunted trolley, face painting, and games.
+Come Trick-or-Treat with other families on October 31 from 3 PM to 5:30 PM.
+There will be a fun street party with music, a bounce castle, a haunted trolley, face painting, and games for everyone.

 Staying in Morro Bay is easy and comfortable with Ascot Suites.
 A smoke-free hotel with 32 rooms, enjoy the view of Morro Bay and Morro Rock with our rooftop sundeck.
 The Embarcadero and downtown are just a short walk away, too.
 Whether you want to eat and relax at a restaurant or want to test your physique on the longest trail in Morro Bay – you’re in the best location for either at Ascot Suites.
 Click the link below to book your room.